NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 However, kernel libraries have three main problems:

 #.
-Kernel libraries do not support graph level optimizations.
+Kernel libraries do not support graph-level optimizations.
 #.
 Framework integration of kernel libraries does not scale.
 #.
 There are too many kernels to write, and they require expert knowledge.